IoT Cloud Dashboards & Widgets

 Value Widget

 The value widget is a simple one.
-It only reads, or writes values without any additional functionalities.
+It only reads or writes values without any additional functionalities.

 Can be linked with many different variables.